Instructions for Visiting Astronomers

-Quick-look reduced data should be available of your observations.
-These should not be used for science purposes, as they are processed with static (old) calibrations.
+Quick-look reduced data will be available of your observations.
+However, these should not be used for science purposes, as they are processed with static (old) calibrations.
 You should obtain your data from the archive archive.eso.org using the calSelector option to associate the calibrations nearest in time to your observations.
 Note that the reduced data will not contain any information on the radial velocity.